-In Year 2, students must take the eight modules specified in the designated pathway below.
+In Year 2, students must take the six modules specified in the designated pathway below.
+The remaining two modules must be chosen from a list of level 5 Economics and Finance modules.

 In Year 3 students on the 'with year abroad' route will spend the year studying at an institution overseas.
-Students on the 'with year in industry' route will spend a year on a professional placement.